-If you’re new to beekeeping or just thinking about getting started, have a look a the “FAQ” link above.
+If you’re new to beekeeping or just thinking about getting started, have a look a the “FAQ” link below.
 Information about bee pests and diseases can be found on the “Bee Health” page.
 “Current Beevents” will tell you about recent/upcoming bee-related news, including beekeeping classes in the state.
 “Beesources” provides links to more helpful bee information, including some instructional videos.

 What we do Statewide: